fydexx/Guide-for-network-engineers-from-CIS/Readme.md

 **Repeat all technical stuff**

-Make special emphasis on what is written in your resume
+Pay attention on technologies that was mentioned in your resume

 Use this mindmaps: https://ccie24081.files.wordpress.com/2013/03/cisco_rs_quick_review_kit_v5.pdf